Araluen, Queensland: Economy

 Gympie Regional Council Saleyards conducts sales every fortnight with 60,000 cattle passing through the sale years each year.

 Education

 Victory College is a private primary and secondary (K-12) school at 173 Old Maryborough Road (26.1625°S 152.6626°E).
+It is operated by the Victory Church (formerly the Gympie Christian Outreach Centre), which is affiliated with the International Network of Churches.
 It has an equestrian centre and a full-sized undercover arena (the only one at a school in Queensland).
 In 2018, the school had an enrolment of 582 students with 44 teachers (43 full-time equivalent) and 40 non-teaching staff (34 full-time equivalent).
 In 2021, the school had an enrolment of 752 students with 57 teachers (54 full-time equivalent) and 58 non-teaching staff (47.2 full-time equivalent).

+The nearest government primary schools are Two Mile State School in neighbouring Two Mile to the south-west and Gympie West State School in neighbouring Gympie CBD to the south.
+The nearest government secondary schools are James Nash State High School and Gympie State High School, both in Gympie CBD.

 Amenities

 The Apolostic Church of Queensland is at 432 Old Maryborough Road (northern corner with Atlkinsons Road, 26.1518°S 152.6491°E).